Rajat-silvo/Crop-Field-Segmentation-and-Classification-Using-Hyperspectral-Drone-Imagery/README.md

 ● Applied PCA and data augmentation techniques to optimize spectral analysis of agricultural land.

 ● Implemented patch-based image processing and class balancing techniques to handle large-scale aerial surveys, enabling efficient crop monitoring and reducing manual inspection time for precision agriculture applications.

+Achieved the best accuracy of 99% using the CNN model.